DamianChodorek/renshi-redux/README.md

 Below description shows full capabilities of Renshi, but you don't have to use it that way.
 You can only use redux components and forget about plugins or controllers.
 Let's begin.

+Simplified data flow looks like this:

+- Activity/Fragment calls plugin.
+- Plugin emits events to controllers.
+- Controller dispatches actions to store.
+- Store calls reducers to create new state.
+- Store emits new state.
+- Controllers/presenters receive new state and perform further logic, for example update view by calls to plugin.

+#### The code

 Android components extend Renshi base classes so you can add plugins to them.
 I recommend to share one store in one context, so for example fragments should use theirs Activity store.
 Currently Renshi supports base classes for: Activity, Fragment, DialogFragment.
 ```kotlin
 class MakeApiCallFragment : BaseFragment() {